ossf/package-analysis/tools/README.md

 # Package Analysis Tools

-This directory contains scripts and tools used during development and the management of the Package Analysis project and infrastructure.
+This directory contains scripts and tools useful during development and testing.